Purdue Big Bass Drum: Signatures

 Another tradition is for celebrities to sign the drum head, and old autographed heads are kept in the Bands Department.
 The head was signed by U.S. President Harry Truman in 1961.
 Kix Brooks of Brooks and Dunn signed his name to the drum before a concert at Purdue University in 1995.
 Other signatures include astronauts Gus Grissom and Neil Armstrong as well as Snoop Dogg and the Kodo Drummers of Japan.
 The inside of the drum is filled with names of previous drum crew members that can be seen through two air expansion holes in the side of the drum.

 Training

 Every fall during the week of camp, training occurs.
 The potential crew is put through a series of physical and public relations tests to determine if they suit the characteristics needed to be on the crew.
-Physical tests include: 2 minutes of push-ups, 2 minutes of sit-ups, a 1.5-mile road course, a 100-meter dash, and a 400-meter run.
+Physical tests include: 2 minutes of push-ups, 2 minutes of sit-ups, a 1.5-mile run, a 100-meter dash, and a 400-meter run.
 Each test has a perfect score for which members aim.
 A series of questions are asked to the crew to see how they would respond in certain situations because during a year many types of situations can occur ranging from talking with celebrities, rowdy fans, and senior citizens.
 Each takes a certain adaptation that a crew member needs to make.
 Questions also include history of and other important facts of the drum such as its size and original cost.
-Thursday of camp the crew scales the stairs of Ross–Ade Stadium for one final run in the blistering sun of an Indiana August.